Article

 BMWE34.NET by Bruno Lafosse

 Why an E34 website when we are discussing E32 websites?
-2 main reasons.
+Two main reasons:

-First of all, the E34 is sharing a lot of components with the E32.
+First of all, the E34 shares many components with the E32.
 Drivelines, suspensions, engines, you name it.
-And when a component isn't the same, the dissembeling and assembling of the part is is mostly the same of its smaller brother.
+And when a component isn't the same, the disassembling and assembling of the part is is usually the same as its smaller brother.
 For instance, the wheelbearing replacement procedure is identical for a e34/e32, and so on.
 This site can be very helpful for the E32 owner (telling you this, you might get the idea that you are driving a larger 5 series with a 7 badge.....that isn't the case....
 I own a 5 and 7, and the 7 is way much better when it comes to comfort, handling and driving)

 Second, the site has an excellent layout and structure.
 This is how a professional website should look like.
 Only point of criticism: sometimes its not obvious where the procedure is located, the difference between maintenance and repair section are not that clear.
 Most of the times, you should check both sections.